Anindya0207/javascript-algorithms/src/playground/Strivers/GreatFE.md

 --------------------------------------------------------------------------------------------------------------------------------

-#### HIde an eleement and make it available only for screen readers
+### Hide an eleement and make it available only for screen readers

 - These ways are with accessibility.
 - `width: 1px; height: 1px` is one way